 As with any recreational vehicle there are safety hazards to consider.
 As per competition rules, the unmodified clutch was enclosed with the stock guard made of aluminum and plastic.
+The rear suspension mid shock has been replaced in order to increase handling responsiveness to allow the rider to be better prepared for obstacle avoidance situations and more stable over rough terrain.
 A leak proof gel cell battery was placed in plastic enclosure to prevent any potential hazards.
-In an effort to avoid arcing across the battery terminals, the interior of the box was lined with a rubberized, non-conductive material.
 The stock DESS tether retains its functionality.